2019 Cuban constitutional referendum: Same-sex marriage

 The new constitution also removes the requirement that marriage be "between one man and one woman".
 An earlier draft of the new constitution would have changed the language to "a union between two people" ... "with absolutely equal responsibilities".
 This language was removed due to backlash from the more conservative sectors of Cuban society, with the new constitution not specifically recognizing same-sex marriage, but still removing the constitutional obstacles to its recognition by specifically avoiding a definition of marriage.
 Mariela Castro, a Cuban LGBT rights activist, daughter of Raúl Castro and director of the Cuban National Center for Sex Education, has stated that this change is "not a setback" and that the issue would be addressed in the upcoming family code amendment.
 It was expected that same-sex marriage would be part of a new Cuban Family Code, which was due to be put to a new referendum within the next two years.
 The 2022 Cuban Family Code referendum resulted in a 2/3 vote in favor of a law legalizing same-sex marriages on the island.

 Reactions

-The Patriotic Union of Cuba (UNPACU) denounced the violent break in of several headquarters of the organization on the island by the political police of the Cuban government.
+The Patriotic Union of Cuba (UNPACU) denounced the violent break in of several headquarters of the organization on the island by the Cuban police.

 More than 200 Cuban military (assault troops) and police forces, with the presence of the high command of the Ministry of the Interior, stormed 8 UNPACU headquarters in the early hours of this morning [Monday night to Tuesday] with extreme violence.
 Without search warrants and simultaneously, using grinders, they broke the gates of the houses, which had been under siege for nights, and entered, beating all the people who inside.